Skip to content

 Protection during and after pregnancy at a glance

-• Expectant mothers are protected against dismissal and redundancy.
-Typically, this protection ends 4 months after the birth of the child.
-If maternity leave begins after the protection period, protection against dismissal and redundancy continues until 4 weeks after the end of maternity leave.
-This protection entails that the employer can only terminate employment with the prior approval of the labour and social court.
+• The expectant mother enjoys protection against dismissal and termination of employment.
+As a rule, this protection ends 4 months after the birth of the child.
+If you go on maternity leave after the protection period, the protection against dismissal continues until 4 weeks after the end of maternity leave.
+Protection against dismissal means that the employer may only give notice of dismissal with the prior approval of the Labour and Social Court.

-• There is an absolute ban on employment during the protection period.
-It generally runs from 8 weeks before to 8 weeks after the birth.
-However, in the case of a premature birth, multiple birth or caesarean section birth, the protection period lasts until 12 weeks after the birth.
+• There is an absolute prohibition on employment during the protection period.
+This usually lasts from 8 weeks before to 8 weeks after the birth.
+However, in the event of a premature birth, multiple birth or caesarean section, the protection period lasts until 12 weeks after the birth.

-• An expectant mother may not be employed beyond the 8-week period prior to childbirth if the life or health of the mother or child would be at risk at work.
-In this case, a specialist medical certificate from a doctor must be presented stating this (individual employment ban).
+• An expectant mother may not be employed beyond the period of 8 weeks before giving birth if the life or health of the mother or child would be endangered in the workplace.
+In this case, a specialist medical certificate from a doctor confirming this must be submitted (individual employment prohibition).

-• The employer is exempt from paying remuneration during the protection ban.
-The pregnant woman or mother receives an average salary from the ÖGK (so-called "Wochengeld").
+• The employer is exempt from paying remuneration during the period of the employment prohibition.
+The pregnant woman or mother receives an average salary from the ÖGK (so-called maternity allowance).

-• The absolute and individual ban on employment also applies to free service contractors.
+• The absolute and individual employment prohibition also applies to freelance employees.

 Mother-Child- passport examinations